14 Delicious Tapas Bars in Madrid You Can’t Miss!

 Madrid Tapas Bars 101

-So tapas is just another word for appetizer right?
+So tapas is just another word for appetizer, right?
 Nope!
-(I also thought that before visiting Madrid.)
+I also thought that before visiting Madrid for the first time.
 Tapas derives from the word “lid” and was created when bars and restaurants would use a small side plate to cover customers’ drinks in order for flies not to get in, and they would place a small snack such as a piece of bread, cured meat, or cheeses on top of the plate.
 It became more widespread in the thirteenth century when the King created an order that required all establishments to serve a small portion of food when serving alcohol to help ensure patrons weren’t drinking on an empty stomach.
 Today, a version of tapas can be found at almost every establishment in Madrid.
 Most free tapas that come with your drink will be pieces of bread or olives, while you can order a variety of small plates for only a few Euros - yes, this means you can eat a meal for very little in Madrid!

 You can opt for exploring different tapas bars on your own or you can take one of the many tapas tours.
 We did a mix of both while we were in Madrid, but I love a good tour so I booked not one, but two tapas tours for us!
 The benefit of going on a tapas tour is that you are with a small group led by a local guide that takes you to 3-4 different tapas bars where you’ll get to try 2-4 of each establishment's best dishes, plus a glass of wine.
 Along the way you’ll learn the history of the neighborhood you walk through and your guide can give you great suggestions for other places to eat or visit during your time in Madrid.
 Tapas tours are typically around $55-$65 USD per person and primarily stick to one neighborhood per tour.

 There are a plethora of tapas bars throughout the capital city, but if you’re wondering what neighborhood has the best tapas in Madrid, I found that most of the best options are located in or near Barrio de las Letras.
-This neighborhood is called the Literary Quarter and is located in the city center and is the neighborhood my hotel was located in as well.
-Without further ado, let’s get into the list!
+This neighborhood is called the Literary Quarter and is located in the city center, and is the neighborhood where the hotel I stayed in was located as well.
+I chose to stay at the same hotel both times I visited Madrid and you can read more about it here.

 1. La Casa del Abuelo